AxisCommunications/acap-documentation/docs/acap-sdk-version-3/develop-applications/application-project-structure.md

 - Use `manifest.json` for ACAP SDK version 3.3 and later.
 - Use `package.conf` for ACAP SDK version 3.2 and earlier
-- An eap package based on `manifest.json` is similar to one based on `package.conf`.
+- An ACAP application based on `manifest.json` is similar to one based on `package.conf`.
 The features previously configured using `package.conf` and special configuration files are now included in `manifest.json`.